arxanas/how-to-survive-eecs-281/_drafts/terminal-tips-and-tricks.md

 <aside class="aside-info">

-<p>Strictly speaking, <i>terminal</i> isn't synonymous with <i>shell</i>.
+<p>Strictly speaking, <em>terminal</em> isn't synonymous with <em>shell</em>.
 "Terminal" is actually short for "terminal emulator", a piece of software which draws all of the characters on your screen, handles escape sequences, and so on.
 It's an emulator because it mimics the old machines which used to do all this, such as the VT100.
 So you use a terminal emulator to interact with your shell.</p>

-<p>In practice, nobody cares.</p>

 </aside>

 The default shell on CAEN is `bash`.
 In fact, it's the default shell on many systems, such as OS X and many breeds of Linux.
 There are other shells; many people swear by `zsh`, so feel free to try another one out.
-The tips listed here are compatible with `zsh` and probably other shells as well.
+The tips listed here are compatible with both `bash` and `zsh`, and probably other shells as well.

 You don't need to read this document from beginning to end.
-I'd recommend you scan through the headings and just look at any of the sections which seem appealing.
+Scan through the headings and look at any appealing sections.

 ## Keyboard Shortcuts